 Trend #10 Perceived Performance UI

-Performance isn’t just speed — it’s perceived speed.
+Performance isn’t just speed — it’s perceived speed, and calm design helps interfaces feel responsive without creating unnecessary stress.

 Patterns that improve perceived performance: